Vdievbiere/Understanding-Terraform-The-Hard-Way/README.md

-# Understanding Terraform The hard Way | Real-World
+# Understanding Terraform The hard Way | With Real-World demo

 ## Course Modules
 01. Infrastructure as Code (IaC)